-- 4. Ask the interviewee to draw the olive oil and/or honey value chain and actors relationship as per his understanding.
+- 4. Ask the interviewee to draw the honey value chain and actors relationship as per his understanding.
 Make sure to handover a A3 blank paper to the interviewee as well as colored pens. - 5.
 Ask the interviewee about who is the strongest actor in the value chain, discuss their interaction.